 Combining cold and warmth is a simple yet effective way to get immediate pain relief and promote long-term healing.
 In your lifetime you've probably had your mom, family doctor, nurse, surgeon or physical therapist tell you to use ice right after you're injured and something warm from time to time once the swelling's gone down.
 It's a simple yet very effective way to relieve pain and promote healing in your shoulder.

-If you want to be proactive about properly dealing with your damaged rotator cuff, speak to your doctor about adding conservative temperature treatments to your recovery with AidMyRotatorCuff's system using a Cold Compress or Ice Pack and Deep Tissue Regeneration Therapy with a Shoulder TShellz Wrap.
+If you want to be proactive about properly dealing with your damaged rotator cuff, speak to your doctor about adding conservative temperature treatments to your recovery with AidMyRotatorCuff's system using a Cold Compress or Ice Pack and Circulation Boost with a Shoulder TShellz Wrap.

 Your doctor knows that the sooner cold compression is applied, the quicker you can reduce inflammation and achieve real pain relief.
 This will help reduce the chance of a much longer lasting chronic injury.
 Heat and inflammation are a bad mix and should not be used together.
 Heat is good at the spa - it will help your body relax, but when it comes to an injury it is not a good idea.